Causality is Key for Interpretability Claims to Generalise: Pilot Study: Calibrating Claim Language to Evidential Strength

 \subsection{Calibration Rationales}

-Five papers served as internal calibration anchors during annotation, with documented rationales that the LLM accessed when annotating subsequent papers to promote consistency.
+Five papers served as internal calibration anchors during annotation, with documented rationales that all LLM annotators accessed to promote consistency.
 We name the two anchors with tight claim--method alignment below; the three anchors that exhibit rung-elevation patterns are presented as anonymous field-level illustrations, because the patterns they contain appear across many papers in our sample---not as specific shortcomings of those (widely cited, empirically rigorous) works.

 \paragraph{What well-calibrated language looks like.} Two calibration anchors demonstrate tight claim--method alignment.
 These papers share key features: empirical-performance framing, appropriate hedging, and the absence of mechanistic narrative where no mechanistic evidence is presented.